WhatDanDoes/silid/docs/README.md

 ![200](figures/15-react-app-response.svg)

 From this point, every request initiated by `identity-react` contains a cookie that points to a `silid-server` session ID.
 This session ID is only meaningful to `silid-server`.
 For so long as the session is valid (it automatically expires after an hour if not kept fresh), `silid-server` will respond to `identity-react`'s requests as determined by the human agent's prescribed level of access.
 Though `identity-react` is its own application, it can only talk to `silid-server`.
 It _cannot_ talk to Auth0.
-All Identity-Auth0 interaction originate from `silid-server`.
+All Identity-Auth0 interaction originates from `silid-server`.

 ![No SPA Auth0 access](figures/16-no-spa-access.svg)

+## Summary of Interactions

 Here, the Authorization Code Flow is used to establish a traditional browser session so that `silid-server` allows the authenticated human-agent access to `identity-react`, which is executed in the browser.
 For some, especially those used to the _Implicit_ OAuth flow, this is where _mental models collide_.
 Single page applications like `identity-react` often require storing potentially sensitive information in the host browser.

+# Advantages

 Implementing the Authorization Code Flow as described here reveals some immediate and obvious benefits: